karlospn/mytechramblings-site-source-code/content/posts/build-an-api-that-tweets-using-azure-openai-and-langchain.md

 Langchain applies a default prompt every time it sends text to the LLM model.
 In our case, we want to modify the combine prompt that is sent to the LLM model to fit Twitter's constraints.

-We can use the ``combine_prompt`` parameter from the ``load_summarize_chain`` function to customize the prompt that is going to be sent when trying to summarize the compacted chunks.
+We can use the ``combine_prompt`` parameter from the ``load_summarize_chain`` function to set the prompt that is going to be sent when trying to summarize the compacted chunks.

 We can also customize the prompts used to generate the summary of every single chunk using the ``map_prompt`` parameter, but I don't need it, the default summarization prompt is good enough.

 ![tweetapi-map-reduce-with-prompts-diagram](/img/tweetapi-map-reduce-with-prompts-diagram.png)

-After some prompt engineering and some trial and error, here's how the combine prompt looks like:
+After some prompt engineering and some trial and error, here's how the combine prompt ended up looking like:

 ```python
     prompt_template = """